 The requirement of service continuity is only for UE-to-Network Relay, but not for UE-to-UE Relay in this release.

 RAN2 have studied the mobility scenario of “between direct (Uu) path and indirect (via the relay) path” for UE-to-Nework relay.
 RAN2 focus on the mobility scenarios of intra-gNB cases in the study phase, and assume the inter-gNB cases will also be supported.
-For the inter-gNB cases, compared to the intra-gNB cases, potential different parts on Uu interface in details can be studied either in the SI phase or in the WI phase.RAN2 deprioritize work specific to the mobility scenario of “between indirect (via a first Relay UE) and indirect (via a second Relay UE)” for path switching in the SI phase, which can be studied in the WI phase, if needed.
+For the inter-gNB cases, compared to the intra-gNB cases, potential different parts on Uu interface in details can be discussed in the WI phase.RAN2 deprioritize work specific to the mobility scenario of “between indirect (via a first Relay UE) and indirect (via a second Relay UE)” for path switching in the SI phase, which can be studied in the WI phase, if needed.

 RAN2 deprioritize the group mobility scenario in the SI phase, which may be discussed in WI phase, if needed.